ow2-chameleon/everest/src/site/markdown/everest-osgi/index.md

 ### Adaptations
 * **org.osgi.framework.ServiceReference**: ServiceReference object of this service
-* **org.apache.felix.ipojo.everest.osgi.service.ServiceResource**: ServiceResource class used to represent this service
+* **org.ow2.chameleon.everest.osgi.service.ServiceResource**: ServiceResource class used to represent this service

 [Scroll To Top ↑](#osgi)